jagpreetbatth/The-Story-of-COVID-19/README.md

 Question of intrest include:

-Which Countries have the highes amount of Deaths due to teh virus ?
+Which Countries have the highest amount of Deaths due to the virus ?

 Where in the world are you mostly like to die from the dieseas or in other words, where are the mortality rates the highest ?